UoB-COMSM0166/2025-group-15/README.md

 While the project met most of our initial goals, some aspects—such as more diverse obstacles or level-based difficulty scaling—remained on our wish list due to time constraints.
 Nonetheless, we are proud of the final product.
 Informal playtests revealed players quickly grasped the mechanics and enjoyed the high-risk, high-reward decision-making under pressure.

-Looking ahead, Road Crossing Delivery could be expanded with competitive multiplayer features or adaptive AI behaviors.
+Looking ahead, Crazy Delivery could be expanded with competitive multiplayer features or adaptive AI behaviors.
 More importantly, this project gave us hands-on experience applying iterative development, user-centered design, and technical debugging in a real-world setting.
 It was a game about crossing roads, but also about crossing the threshold from idea to execution—and learning to work as a team every step of the way.

 ### Contribution Statement